-Seawall Campground Professional Review and Guide
+Seawall Campground Professional Guide

 "The National Park Service manages two campgrounds within Acadia National Park: Seawall and Blackwoods.
 The latter is more popular, and more often crowded, by virtue of its location along the oceanside Park Loop Road.
 In fact, I’ve often camped there just for that reason.
 It’s extremely convenient to Park Loop Road’s prime attractions, Sand Beach, Thunder Hole (a hole in the rocks carved out by the surf in which the waves cause a thunderous boom), Otter Cliffs, and some great hiking trails up and over the short, steep cliff known as The Beehive.